shirakaba/react-nativescript-site/docs/layouts/flexbox.md

 ---
 <!-- contributors: [shirakaba, rigor789, ikoevska] -->

-`<$FlexboxLayout>` is a React wrapper around `FlexboxLayout`, a layout container that provides a non-exact implementation of the [CSS Flexbox layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
+`<flexboxLayout>` is a React wrapper around `FlexboxLayout`, a layout container that provides a non-exact implementation of the [CSS Flexbox layout](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
 This layout lets you arrange child components both horizontally and vertically.

 See also: